Colin-b/httpx_auth/README.md

 Default cache is in memory, but it is also possible to use a physical cache.

 You need to provide the location of your token cache file.
-It can be a full or relative path.
+It can be a full or relative path (`str` or `pathlib.Path`).

 If the file already exists it will be used, if the file do not exist it will be created.